 Being exposed can make you feel vulnerable, and being vulnerable can make you emotionally dependent on someone else.
 Within D/s these feelings are all real, but they do not carry with them the same negative aspects as they might usually.
 Being exposed can mean that you are at risk of being embarrassed, being vulnerable can mean that you are at risk of being hurt, and being emotionally dependent can mean that you are at risk of being a burden.
 Not so within a D/s marriage.
 All these things become positives because of the trust that you share.
-In fact, without them you will never achieve the emotional intimacy and intensity that you pursue.
+In fact, without them you may never achieve the emotional intimacy and intensity that you pursue.
+D/s makes me feel safe.

 Being a submissive can make me feel small.
 I don’t mean that in a bad way although I suppose it doesn’t sound good in the same way that being vulnerable is usually not seen as a strength.
 I think that it feels like that because I become reduced to what is at my core.
 By being exposed and vulnerable the layers are stripped back and I become a much simpler person.
 I don’t need the many faces that life requires as I am able just to be myself.
 I don’t need the politics that demands that I shift my shape to suit the audience I address.
 I can just be; no pretences, no affections, no illusions.
 I give up all of that when I submit myself to my Sir, and although I follow what he instructs, I am not actively trying to be the thing he wants.
 I am just doing without thinking and that allows the world around me to reduce, as much as I become reduced myself.